A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Acknowledgements

 \section{Acknowledgements}

 YSL is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.~YSL would like to thank to Prof.~Kirill D.~Cherednichenko for his patience, guidance, and the many helpful discussions throughout this project.
-YSL would like to thank Dr.~Alexander V.~Kiselev for his careful reading of the manuscript and helpful comments.
+YSL would like to thank Dr.~Alexander V.~Kiselev, Prof.~Euan Spence, and Prof.~David Krejčiřík for their careful reading of the manuscript and helpful comments.